-- Arts – Investigating, designing and creating a paper doll representative of a cultural heritage.
+- Arts – Investigating, designing, and creating a paper doll representing a cultural heritage.

 - Technology – Interweaving this tool into all subject areas to reinforce content skills, create final products, and expose them to concepts of digital citizenship.

-Curriculum integration allows for a stimulating and flexible teaching and learning that increases participation, appreciation, and application of all concepts.
-By leading children to discoveries that all knowledge is connected, their learning becomes more real, meaningful and memorable.
+Curriculum integration allows for stimulating and flexible teaching and learning, increasing participation, appreciation, and application of all concepts.
+By leading children to discoveries that all knowledge is connected, their learning becomes more real, meaningful, and memorable.